Project Phoenix Rebuilding: End-to-End Backup and Access Architecture

 - web_packages

-Because current home upload is weak, those tasks were prepared but not treated as aggressive always-on bulk transfer jobs yet.
+Because current home upload bandwidth is weak, these tasks were prepared but not treated as aggressive always-on bulk transfer jobs yet.
+The near-term goal is controlled validation and incremental convergence, not trying to brute-force the entire NAS through a constrained upload pipe.

 16. Cloudflare Tunnel for EC2